 From the results, it can be concluded that running conditions on different types of road lead to significant differences in the emission factors.
 Generally, rural or town areas tend to have the worst conditions for diesel freight trucks.
-In almost all the cases, the emission factors for both NOx and PM2.5 on rural or town roads are the largest among the 5 types of roads.
+In almost all the cases, the emission factors for both NO_x and PM{2.5} on rural or town roads are the largest among the five types of roads.
 This is mainly due to the long idling time without shutting down the engine on the rural or town roads while loading or unloading.
-Generally, the highest emission factor is 73.5% and 51.2% higher than the lowest one for NOx and PM2.5, respectively.
+Generally, the highest emission factor is 73.5 and 51.2 % higher than the lowest one for NO_x and PM{2.5}, respectively.
 These differences will lead to equivalent scaling errors in the total emissions of freight trucks.
 Generally, the emission factors tested on urban roads where the driving conditions are relatively worse, leading to a higher emission factor.
-However, inter-city national, provincial road and freeway are also important places where many freight trucks run, especially those with heavier gross vehicle weights.
-This means previous studies have over-estimated emissions from freight trucks, because when running on inter-city roads or freeways, trucks have a lower emission factor due to better running conditions.
+However, intercity national roads, provincial roads and freeways are also important places where many freight trucks run, especially those with heavier gross vehicle weights.
+This means previous studies have overestimated emissions from freight trucks, because when running on intercity roads or freeways, trucks have a lower emission factor due to better running conditions.